-The City of Kingston will prepare and submit to the Ministry an inventory and classification of all storm sewersheds on or before May 31, 2025.
+The City of Kingston submitted an inventory with classification of all storm sewersheds to the Ministry in August 2024.
 Within 12 (twelve) months of the date that the inventory is submitted, the document(s) or file(s) referenced in the City's ECA Agreement Number 018-S701 will be updated to identify the storm sewersheds for each outlet and their level of stormwater management.
-The minimum classification of the level of stormwater management will be as follows:
+The classification of the level of stormwater management is as follows: